Coding-in-community/alice/README.md

 Is there any problem?
 Found a bug?
 Do you have any tips?
 Open an [issue](https://github.com/Coding-in-community/alice/issues) describing it.

 Want to contribute code?
-We ask that you first read [this contribution guide](https://github.com/firstcontributions/first-contributions)
+We ask that you first read [this contribution guide](/CONTRIBUTE.md)

 Don't forget to leave your ⭐, it is also a way to contribute to the project;)

+## 👾 Credits

+API used in this Bot: [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js)

 ## 📝 License

 This project is under the MIT license.
-See the file [LICENSE](LICENSE) for more details.
+See [LICENSE](LICENSE) for more details.

 ---